-How to Find Your Orphan Pages
+How to Find Every Orphan Page on Your Website

 Our biggest obstacle is that Analytics can only list up to 5,000 URLs at a time:

-If you have more than this, you will have to export 5,000 pages at a time until you have all you Google Analytics visitor data.
+If you have more than this, you will have to export 5,000 pages at a time until you have all your Google Analytics visitor data.

 However, we are sorting pageviews by ascending, so our list should hopefully include all, and will most likely include most orphan URLs that have had a visitor.

-It will likely take a bit of time Analytics to fetch all of the data.
-Be patient and don’t try to rush things or you will risk crashing your browser.
+It will likely take a bit of time for Analytics to fetch all of the data.

+Be patient and don’t try to rush things, or you will risk crashing your browser.

 Once the URLs are loaded, head up to the top right, select export, and export a Google Sheet, Excel file, or CSV spreadsheet to get your URLs.